Is Self-Implementation right for you?

 2) Staff Availability:

-One of the many reasons organizations pay for professional implementation is not due to a lack of expertise but a lack of available staff time.
-Being short-staffed or just overloaded with work likely means that you will not be able to prioritize required implementation tasks and you will wind up with a system that is never fully/properly implemented.
+Many organizations pay for professional implementation not because of a lack of expertise, but because they lack available staff time.
+Being short-staffed or overloaded with work likely means that you will not be able to prioritize required implementation tasks, in which case you will wind up with a system that is never fully/properly implemented.

 For many systems, considerable time is required to successfully implement the tool.
-The tasks may or may not be complex from either a technology or subject-matter perspective, but they may take considerable time.
+The tasks may or may not be complex from either a technical or subject-matter perspective, but they may take considerable time.
 You need a clear understanding of how much time is required of your team and how much time your team has available.
-Consideration should also be given to how frequently you will need to break off from the project to tackle your other duties.
-The more frequent the interruptions, the more difficult it will be maintain momentum, remember training, etc.
+Consideration should also be given to how frequently you will need to break off from the project to tackle other duties.
+The more frequent the interruptions, the more difficult it will be maintain momentum, retain instructions, etc.

 Questions for the software vendor: